 J. Jobe [ she / her ] “The Rainbows Herself” is a vivacious exultant of color, sound, and movement.
 She celebrates alma maters Knox College and University of Central Arkansas.
-By day Jobe is the editorial Assistant for the CALS Encyclopedia of Arkansas.
+Since 2009, she has worked for the Central Arkansas Library System as the editorial assistant for the online resource Encyclopedia of Arkansas.

 Jobe’s words have appeared in Arkansas LGBTQ+ publication The READ, the Arkansas Review as a reviewer, the Arkansas Democrat-Gazette as an opinionated letter-writer, the Toad Suck Review as an interviewer and reviewer, the Encyclopedia of Arkansas, Kansas City art magazine Review Inc., and lit mag Catch.